 So why take the time to learn how to do split-screen streaming?
 Some potential use cases for this feature include:

-- Broadcasting an interview, while both the interviewer and the subject appear on screen at once.
+- Broadcasting an interview, while both the interviewer and the subject appear on the screen at once.
 With split-screen streaming, both sides of the discussion are not only audible to viewers concurrently, but visible too.

-- Showing a close-up of a process detail, along with a wider view of the whole process.
+- Showing a close-up of process detail, along with a wider view of the whole process.
 For example, in how-to videos streamed from your website or via social media sites.

 Unfortunately, most encoders aren’t designed to make split-screen streaming easy.
-In fact, in many cases a work-around is necessary.
+In fact, in many cases a workaround is necessary.
 That said, split-screen streaming isn’t so challenging when streaming a recorded video (VOD).
 However, this process does become more challenging for live streaming.

 In this article, we’ll walk you through split-screen streaming solutions to help you make the most of this feature with your live broadcasts.
-Specifically, we’ll cover workarounds for dual broadcast channel and multiple computers.
+Specifically, we’ll cover workarounds for dual broadcast channels and multiple computers.
 We’ll wrap things up with a review of the Discover Video Multimedia Encoder for use with split-screen streaming.